SitterSync

 Business Context

 In recent years the childcare service industry has seen remarkable growth with increasing reliance on technology and the demand for convenient care solutions.
-This growth stems from the rise of duel income households and a significant increase of remote job causing a demand for more sitter availability and increased child care benefits.
+This growth stems from the rise of dual income households and a significant increase of remote job causing a demand for more sitter availability and increased child care benefits.

 My Role